tikkikkit21/tikkikkit21/README.md

 ### 📗 About Me
 Hello!
 My name is Timothy Cui, but I usually go by Tikki.
-I'm currently a student at Virginia Tech who's majoring in Computer Science.
+I'm currently a senior at Virginia Tech who's majoring in Computer Science.
 I'm passionate about all things computer science, but I'm particularly interested in AI/ML.
 I specifically wish to dive into autonomy related to robotics and vehicles.

 ### 🎓 Education
 I'm finishing up my Bachelor of Science at Virginia Tech.
-After (hopefully) graduating this spring of 2024, I will continue my education at Virginia Tech with a Master of Engineering in Computer Science.
+After graduating this spring of 2024, I will continue my education at Virginia Tech with a Master of Engineering in Computer Science.
 Throughout my Master's, I plan to specialize in *Data Analytics & AI*.